2020-21 Grab & Go Meals Program

 The UPSD Food Services Department is pleased to offer a Grab and Go Meals Program during the 2020-21 school year’s virtual and hybrid learning.

-Beginning the week of 1/18/21, when we begin our four days per week in-person schedule, the Grab & Go Meals Program will shift to a single pickup per week, as during the hybrid model.
+Beginning on April 6, 2021, when we begin our four days per week in-person schedule, the Grab & Go Meals Program will continue to have a single pickup per week, as during the hybrid model.
 This pickup will typically occur on Monday evenings from 5-7pm at the back of the 4th & 5th GC, unless there is a holiday or school closure.

 Please read on for more details about the 2020-21 Grab and Go Meals Program.

 - Due to some guidelines released by USDA, we will NOT need to charge families for any meals this school year, whether in-person or via Grab & Go.
 Any UPSD student (or any school-aged child residing in the district) may receive meals at NO COST.

 - Families must sign up in advance of the distribution events (via the form below)

 - Families must sign up by 10 a.m. the day of pickup

 - Families may only sign up for one week at a time

 - Sign up form will be updated for the week ahead on the day of that week's pickup.

 - If you sign up for meals and then find that you are unable to make the pickup time, please contact Food Services Director Paula Germinario (firstname.lastname@example.org) as soon as possible.